revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** The first difference b/w both is that, 'is' operator is an Identity operator, whereas '==' is an comparison operator. 'is' operator is used to check whether both operands belongs to same location or not in the memory.
+The first difference b/w both is that, 'is' operator is an Identity operator, whereas '==' is an comparison operator. 'is' operator is used to check whether both operands belongs to same location or not in the memory.
 On the other hands '==' is used to check whether both the operands have same value or not.
   </details>

  ---